 Water Friendly Farming and catchment management

 The project is led by Freshwater Habitats Trust and the Game & Wildlife Conservation Trust with the University of York and a range of other stakeholders.
 The Environment Agency is the project’s most significant funder.

+Latest results.
 Download the Water Friendly Farming Autumn 2016 Update, launched at an All Party Parliamentary Game and Wildlife Conservation Group meeting in Westminster on the 8th November 2016.

-Water Friendly Farming
+Find out more about Water Friendly Farming